drodz11/colors-of-ozu/pages/about.md

 <br>
 {% include feature/item-figure.html objectid="coll017" %}

-### Summed Frame Z-Projections
+In comparing these plots, we can see some interesting tendencies arise.
+The palettes of _Equinox Flower_ and _Good Morning_, for example, seem to skew more toward the red/brown end of the spectrum than the other films.
+Further, the overall use of color in _Good Morning_ seems much more limited and confined to these shades than other works that seem to almost explode with blues and purples like _Floating Weeds_.
+While these median hue and saturation values are by no means an absolute, complete measure of the images' color qualities, this data-driven approach provides us with both a valuable, empirical form of measurement and a "deformed" object created through digital surrealist practice.
+Reading these different deformations/visualizations together can also provide insight into the original text and a new field of objects for contemplation and analysis.

-The summed frame z-projection is a cornerstone of the "digital surrealist" method as described by Ferguson (2017).
-The images below were created using the "Stacks" functionality in ImageJ, wherein the extracted still images from a digital video file, or "slices," are digitally "stacked" together in order to represent the visual field of the entire film within a single frame.
-In doing this we "[convert] the dimension of time that we experience while watching a two-dimensional motion picture into a third spatial dimension that can also be analyzed."
-The documentation of ImageJ also references this conversion of a temporal dimension into the spatial one: "in stacks, a pixel (which represents 2D image data in a bitmap image) becomes a voxel (volumetric pixel), i.e., an intensity value on a regular grid in a three dimensional space" (Ferreira and Rasband, 2010–2012, p.
+Another type of such objects is the summed frame z-projection, a cornerstone of the digital surrealist method as described by Ferguson (2017).
+These images are created using the "Stacks" functionality in ImageJ, wherein the extracted still images from a digital video file, or "slices," are digitally "stacked" together in order to represent the visual field of the entire film within a single frame.
+Similar to Ferguson's notion of "spatialized time," the documentation of ImageJ also references this conversion of a temporal dimension into the spatial one: "in stacks, a pixel (which represents 2D image data in a bitmap image) becomes a voxel (volumetric pixel), i.e., an intensity value on a regular grid in a three dimensional space" (Ferreira and Rasband, 2010–2012, p.
 12).

-While there are several projection-types offered in ImageJ, the "Sum Slices" option "adds together the voxel space of the stack of slices, compressing the film’s visual field to reveal a single representative image."
+While there are several projection-types offered in ImageJ, the "Sum Slices" option "adds together the voxel space of the stack of slices, compressing the film’s visual field to reveal a single representative image" (Ferguson 2017).
 This single representative image is a kind of "impression" or aggregation of the visual experience of the film itself distilled from its duration.
-Ferguson qualifies this representative image by noting that "[w]hile collapsing the film text to a single frame might initially strike some as overly reductive, this process magnifies a cinematic experience that is otherwise entirely unnoticeable: the pure, cumulative effect of duration on our eyes and brains" that isn't legible through regular ways of viewing tethered to a temporal experience of the film.
+Ferguson qualifies this representative image by noting that "[w]hile collapsing the film text to a single frame might initially strike some as overly reductive, this process magnifies a cinematic experience that is otherwise entirely unnoticeable: the pure, cumulative effect of duration on our eyes and brains" that isn't legible through regular ways of viewing (ibid).

 Below are the summed z-projections of Ozu's six color films in chronological order: